keithpjolley/SousViduino/README.md

 The above code ran overnight and kept the recorded temperature within 1/2°F the entire time.

-Next test will be to keep a crockpot (Crock-Pot®) at 141°F. I won'tbe able to record the serial output because I don't have an SD Shield and I don't want the laptop tied up in the kitchen overnight.
+~~Next test will be to keep a crockpot (Crock-Pot®) at 141°F. I won'tbe able to record the serial output because I don't have an SD Shield and I don't want the laptop tied up in the kitchen overnight.
-This will also be a chance to see if I need to calibrate the thermometer at the higher tempurature.
+This will also be a chance to see if I need to calibrate the thermometer at the higher temperature.~~

+Testing showed everything working well.
+It got the temperature up to where it needed to be and then held it right on target with very little overshoot.
+The three thermometers (two digital, one analog) I used agreed enough that I'm not going to adjust the sensor output.

+I did remove the "reset" code because it didn't work like I thought it would.
+I tested it when the system was at a steady state and a few minutes later the temperature was 20°F too high.

+Another test was to add about two cups of ice to the crockpot when it was at equilibrium.
+The temperature dropped from 140°F to 110°F but then climbed right back up to 140°F as expected.

 ## Long Sad Saga
 I love everything about [adafruit](https://www.adafruit.com/) except for one thing: a lot of their stuff needs